Merith-TK/Personal-Projects/README.md

      - [ ] Provide prebuilt binaries

  * Compile
+    ### DISCLAIMER
+      * This tool was made to help me personally, i highly reccomend downloading and tweaking the tool to suit your needs. only tested on windows. it is in no way meant to to be used in production.
     * This utility makes compiling some exe programs easier, especially when embedding a icon.
     Default Golang icon comes with the source because i needed a icon to test it.
 Also lets you test it yourself!
     * USAGE!